2004 Dallas Cowboys season: Week Four Bye Week

-Week Five vs. NY Giants
+Week Five vs. New York Giants

 Ex-Jaguars coach (and ex-Giants assistant coach under Cowboys coach Bill Parcells) Tom Coughlin and ex-Rams Super Bowl champ Kurt Warner led the Giants to a 26-10 win at Texas Stadium.
 The Giants scored the final 23 points of the game while intercepting Testaverde once.

 Week Six vs. Pittsburgh Steelers

 The Steelers had switched quarterbacks after a Week Two loss to the Ravens and rookie Ben Roethlisberger had won three straight going into Week Six.
 The lead tied or changed three times in the first half before the Cowboys broke a 10-10 tie in the third quarter on a Billy Cundiff field goal and a 22-yard Testaverde touchdown to Keyshawn Johnson.
 But Roethlisberger rushed for nine yards and completed seven straight passes; his touchdown to Jerame Tuman put the score 20-17; after an exchange of punts Testaverde was sacked and lost the football with a personal foul penalty on Johnson putting the Steelers possession at the Dallas 24; Jerome Bettis finished the ensuing drive on a 1-yard score and 24-20 Pittsburgh win.